oldcai/blog/source/_posts/linux/rsync-via-xinetd.md

 date: 2018-10-24 21:33:00
 ---

-## Why not use rsyncd service directly
+## Why Not Use Rsyncd Service Directly

 We do not need `rsyncd` keep running and cost our precious memory, in fact most of us only use it once in a while for backup.

 So we need a way to keep our sync service on without the `rsyncd` process.

-## What is xinetd
+## What Is Xinetd

-`xinetd` is a service that can open network based services only when they are called.
+`xinetd` is a service that can open network based services only when they are connected.

 When `xinetd` listens to a port, while the traffic comes in, `xinetd` could launch the real service program and transfer traffic to it.

-## How to config it to launch rsync
+## How to Config xinetd Work With rsync

 We can create a file `/etc/xinetd.d/rsync` filled with codes below.